-Click here to view the schedule of upcoming tryout dates for Winter sports.
+Click here to view the schedule of upcoming tryout dates for Spring sports.
 Keep in mind that a Current Sports Physical (within the last two years) Is REQUIRED on the first day of tryouts to be eligible to participate.
 Forms are available below and in our office.

 Get the latest information about upcoming athletic events for all sports teams, as well as sign up for Email alerts.

 Before taking the field, every athlete must submit a Sports Qualifying Physical History form to ensure that they are fit for participation.

 This handbook was designed to set forth proven practices and procedures as a guide for the administration of the athletic program of Portsmouth High School.

 Parent Talks to A Child Before the First Game